Special educational needs: changing a statement

 - Special educational needs: choosing a school

 If you disagree with the changes to the statement, you have the same rights as when the statement was first made.
-Your ELB should tell you about the local arrangements for dealing with disagreements and your right to appeal to the Special Educational Needs and Disability Tribunal.
+The EA in your region should tell you about the local arrangements for dealing with disagreements and your right to appeal to the Special Educational Needs and Disability Tribunal.

 - Special Educational Needs and Disability Tribunal (Northern Ireland Courts and Tribunals Service website)